gannaahmed200/NovaHub/README.md

 ---

 ## Dataset
 The model is trained on a curated dataset of medical images.
 Each image is labeled with the organ it represents.
-To use your own dataset:
-1. Organize your dataset into subfolders by organ class (e.g., `data/heart`, `data/brain`).
-2. Update the `config.json` file with the dataset path.

 ---

 ## Development Environment